smallpondtom/smallpondtom.github.io/index.md

 ## Upcoming Talks and Activities

 - **[Mar.
-2025]** I will presenting my work on a streaming model reduction approach and data-driven Lyapunov function inference approach at [SIAM CSE](https://www.siam.org/conferences-events/siam-conferences/cse25/) in Fort Worth, TX.
+2025]** I will be presenting my work on a streaming model reduction approach and data-driven Lyapunov function inference approach at [SIAM CSE](https://www.siam.org/conferences-events/siam-conferences/cse25/) in Fort Worth, TX.

 ## Recent News